On the International Day for the Elimination of Violence against Women, Bhekisisa is launching a free gender-based violence helpline in Diepsloot.

-More than half the men – 56% – in Diepsloot in northern Johannesburg have abused a woman sexual or physically according to the baseline results of the Sonke Change Trial, which was conducted in the township this year.
+More than half the men – 56% – in Diepsloot in northern Johannesburg have abused a woman sexually or physically according to the baseline results of the Sonke Change Trial, which was conducted in the township this year.
 Of the men who admitted to being abusive, most (60.2%) said they had been violent towards a woman more than once.

 This figure – revealed in the study, which is a partnership between the activist organisation Sonke Gender Justice and the School of Public Health at the University of the Witswatersrand – is almost twice as high as that in a 2010 study published in the SA Quarterly journal, which measured violence against women elsewhere in the country.

 “Yet very few women in Diepsloot know where or how to access help,” says Brown Lekekela from The Green Door, the only place in the township where women and children who have been abused can find temporary shelter.

 The Green Door is based in the yard next to Lekekela’s RDP house in Extension 6.
 It consists of three wooden Wendy houses.
 One has been divided into three rooms and has a shower and toilet, along with office space.
 Another has a single bed and a sofa.

 Lekekela counsels victims and helps them report cases of abuse to the police.
 “But mostly, only people in my area know about me,” he says.

 [WATCH] How our app helps Diepsloot women to survive rape

 Lekekela pages through the book in which he records the incidents.
 “There is no nearby government hospital which offers rape counselling services.
 Only the police do.
 The two local clinics don’t stock rape kits,” he explains.
 “But there are at least five nongovernmental organisations that can assist victims for free.
 We just didn’t know how to let everyone know about them so that more peo- ple use their services.”